flux-framework/flux-core/doc/man1/flux-dump.rst

 usually read by :man1:`flux-restore`.

 The snapshot source is the primary namespace of the current KVS root by default.
-If *--checkpoint* is specified, the snapshot source is the last KVS checkpoint written to the content backing store.
+If :option:`--checkpoint` is specified, the snapshot source is the last KVS checkpoint written to the content backing store.

 The archive is a file path or *-* for standard output.
 If standard output, the format is POSIX *ustar* with no compression.
 Otherwise the format is